frodare/addon-redux/README.md

 ## Custom Decorator

-Having to import the `store`, `addons` module and the `withRedux` decorator in every story file is not ideal for larger applications.
+Having to import the `store`, `Provider`, `addons` module, and the `withRedux` decorator in every story file is not ideal for larger applications.
 Instead, it is recomended to create a custom decorator in the storybook configuration folder that includes the `withRedux` setup.

 ```js
 // .storybook/decorators.js